Jsarda42/42piscine-python/ex02/README.md

-# 🧠 Python Function: all_thing_is_obj
+# 🧠 Python Function: `all_thing_is_obj`

-This project is a small Python exercise focused on practicing types, conditionals, and function design.
+This project is a small Python exercise aimed at practicing object type identification using `isinstance()` and Python conditionals.

-We create a function that checks the type of an object, prints a message depending on that type, and always returns the number `42`.
-It’s a fun way to get familiar with `isinstance()` and working with Python's built-in types.
+The goal is to define a function that prints the type of any given object, with special messages for some string values, and always returns the number `42`.

 ---

-## 🔧 Files
+## 📁 Files

 ### `find_ft_type.py`

-This file defines the function:
+This file defines the function `all_thing_is_obj()` but does nothing when executed directly.

 ```python
 def all_thing_is_obj(object: any) -> int: